 A ward or protected person has a right to a lawyer in any guardianship or conservatorship proceeding.
 If a person knows who their court appointed lawyer is they can contact them for help.
 A person can also call or write to the probate court to ask for a hearing and ask that a lawyer be appointed to help them.

 Yes.
 The court can end the guardianship or conservatorship if the ward or protected person shows the court that they no longer need help or protection.
 Usually, a doctor or social worker needs to testify that the a person subject to a guardianship or conservatorship can handle their own affairs.
-Then court supervision ends and the ward or protected person is free to make their own decisions.
+If the court agrees, court supervision ends and the ward or protected person is free to make their own decisions.